mateusriff/algorithms/sorting/sorting.md

 ```
 Check out a working implementation [here](insertion_sort.c).

 This algorith is n<sup>2</sup> in time-complexity.
 Despite this, it can be more efficient than other sorting algorithms like Merge Sort, but only when sorting _very small_ sequences.
 We can see that in Figure 1., which compares the time-complexity of Insertion Sort with Merge Sort and Binary Sort.
-Notice how for a smaller input sizes (the size of the sequence or array), Insertion Sort outperforms Merge Sort.
+Notice how for smaller input sizes (the size of the sequence or array), Insertion Sort outperforms Merge Sort.

 **Figure 1.**